AFNetworking/AFNetworking/CONTRIBUTING.md

 ## Asking Questions

-We don't use GitHub as a support forum.
+We use GitHub as a support forum.
+#humin
 For any usage questions that are not specific to the project itself, please ask on [Stack Overflow](https://stackoverflow.com) instead.
 By doing so, you'll be more likely to quickly solve your problem,